-There are wheelchair markers around the path, if you stick with them you’ll be fine.
-Some of the inclines are a bit tough, but remember it’s in a valley, I took my time and managed all of them.
+There are wheelchair markers around the path.
+If you stick with them, you’ll be fine.
+Some of the inclines are tough but remember, it’s in a valley.
+I took my time and managed all of them.

-If you literally need to be on the flat, then as mentioned, I’d make my way to the walled garden as you might struggle in parts.
+If you need to be on the flat, then, as mentioned, I’d make my way to the walled garden as you might struggle in parts.

-The widened gravelled path was absolutely fine, I found it quite easy to push the chair around.
-I wish I knew something about flowers so I could tell you all about them, but I don’t so let’s look at some pictures instead:
+The widened gravelled path was wonderful.
+I found it relatively easy to push the chair around.
+I wish I knew something about flowers so I could tell you all about them, but I don’t, so let’s look at some pictures instead:

-To be fair, we were there early in the season so the colours will only get better as they come into bloom.
+We were there early in the season, so the colours will only get better as they come into bloom.